 For Rooster Card Users

-If you are ready to give your kids a bit more independence with their Rooster Card you can do one of two things:
+If you’re ready to give your kids a bit more independence with their Rooster Card, you could:

-1. Add the Rooster Card directly to the Microsoft Account and let your kids make purchases with any funds they have directly.
+1. Add the Rooster Card directly to the Microsoft Account and let your kids make their own purchases with any funds they have.

-2. Use the content permissions within Microsoft Account to ensure that kids have to ask for permission to buy certain things before they can.
+2. Use the content permissions within the Microsoft Account to ensure kids have to ask for permission before buying things.

 Using the Content Permissions within a Microsoft Account

-To add that extra layer of control in the purchasing process you can enable the content restrictions within the Microsoft Account so that a child must ask for permission before purchasing a game with their Rooster Card.
-An email is then sent to the approver to approve the purchase before the child can make the purchase.
+To add that extra layer of control in the purchasing process you can enable the content restrictions within the Microsoft Account so that a child must ask for permission before purchasing an Xbox game with their Rooster Card.
+You’ll get an email with the details, and can approve the purchase if you’re happy.

 If you’re interested in reading our other user guides for the Rooster Card you can find them here:

 We hope you found this post useful.
-If you have any tips or tricks in how you use the Rooster Card to help teach your kids about money matters then please do contact us at hello@roostermoney.com
+If you have any tips or tricks in how you use the Rooster Card to help teach your kids about money matters then let us know at hello@roostermoney.com